 It uses your blood’s platelets to repair tissues and reduce swelling.
 This helps joints, skin, or hair heal naturally.

-Pain is mild, like a vaccine shot.
-Numbing reduces discomfort.
-Soreness fades in days.
+Pain is mild, similar to a routine shot.
+Numbing cream reduces discomfort, and soreness typically fades within days.

-Less pain, better joint movement, thicker hair, or smoother skin show success.
-Results start in weeks to months.
+Less pain, better joint movement, thicker hair, or smoother skin are key signs of success.
+Results typically start to show in weeks to months.

-Avoid PRP with blood disorders, infections, pregnancy, or certain cancers.
-Consult your doctor.
+Avoid PRP if you have blood disorders, active infections, are pregnant, or have certain cancers.

 Conclusion

 Ready to try PRP therapy?
-Contact LeVogue Med Spa to book your consultation.
-Call or visit their website today.
+Contact LeVogue Med Spa to book your consultation today.

 Back to Blog